-Intro to Investing Tips and Tricks
+Investing 101 Tips and Tricks

 - Start small: It’s okay if you don’t have a lot of money to start with – although some financial institutions will require a minimum initial deposit.
 Compare institutions and decide which one is right for you.
 Full-service brokers – who not only manage your funds but also provide investment and retirement advice – will naturally take bigger fees and commissions than online brokers.
 They also often require much bigger accounts.
 Some expect an initial minimum of $25,000 in assets.

 - Do your research: There’s a wealth of investment information available.
 You can compare things like minimum initial deposits, as well as what kinds of fees and commissions you can expect to pay.
 If you’re investing through employer retirement accounts, request as much literature as you can to understand your options.
 You should also research anything you invest in, from tech companies to hotel chains.
 And, if all else fails, ask an expert.

 - Be consistent: Yes, your money should grow in a well-managed investment account, but if you really want to maximize your profits, you need to consistently invest more into the fund.
 Decide how much you can contribute and how often – monthly, quarterly or yearly – and stick to it.
 Just as it’s okay to start small, it’s okay to make small contributions… as long as you’re making them.
 Even if you’re on a tight budget, try investing 1% of what you make per year into your stocks.